atharesinc/athares/README.md

 - `w` to run it for web, this should open the app in your default browser, logs will appear in the browser's console
 - `i` to run it in the ios Simulator, logs will appear in the console from which you ran `npm start`
 - `a` to run it in an Android Emulator, logs will appear in the console from which you ran `npm start`

+You can run it on device as a native app by downloading the Expo app from the Google Play or App Store and scanning the QR code in-app.

+For a brief overview of expo check out [expo.io](https://expo.io/)